 - Veterans Educational Benefits Students eligible for educational assistance from the Veterans Administration are encouraged to contact the Veterans Affairs Office thirty days before the start of each semester.
-The Veterans Affairs Office is located in the Registrar's Office.

 For Graduate Students

 - Graduate Assistantships These are available in most programs.
 Graduate assistantships serve three purposes: to provide financial support for students, to enhance students' professional and scholarly development, and to support faculty scholarship and teaching.
 The assistant is required to pursue graduate studies (at least 6 hours of credit per semester).
-In compensation, the assistants are paid a yearly stipend.
-Some assistantships are accompanied by a limited tuition waiver.
+In compensation, the assistants are paid a monthly stipend.
+Some assistantships are accompanied by a limited tuition scholarship.
 Assistantships are awarded by the Office of Graduate Studies on the recommendation of the individual graduate programs.
 Interested students should first contact their graduate program director or the Office of Graduate Studies at 780-4877.